 How we handle your homeowners or condominium association in Occoquan

-We require that the tenant abide by all community and association rules.
+We require that the tenant abide by all community and association covenants.
 To guide us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

 Landlord Reference